 Ingredients For This Oven Roasted Asparagus

-You will need only four ingredients you probably already have in your kitchen to create this delicious and easy side dish.
+You will need only four ingredients you probably already have in your kitchen to roast asparagus in the oven.
+This method is super fast, easy, and delicious.

-- Salt&Pepper – Regarding seasonings, we’re keeping things simple by only using salt and pepper, but you can also add your favorite seasonings if you want to.
+- Salt and Pepper – Regarding seasonings, we’re keeping things simple by only using salt and pepper, but you can also add your favorite seasonings if you want to.

-- Olive Oil – Our favorite oil for roasting veggies is olive oil, but you can also use coconut oil or even better!
+- Olive Oil – Our favorite oil for roasting vegetables is extra virgin olive oil, but you can also use coconut oil or even butter!

-This should be one of the easiest side dish recipes I have ever tried.
+This should be one of the easiest ways to cook asparagus, which makes it one of the best side dish recipes I have ever tried.
 Here is everything you have to do:

 This recipe is extremely easy to customize to your own preferences.
 Here are some great ideas:

-- You can add some lemon juice and lemon slices over the asparagus.
+- You can add some fresh lemon juice and lemon zest over the asparagus after cooking for extra flavor.
+Balsamic vinegar is also a great addition.

-- One of my best options is adding some shredded parmesan and mozzarella over the asparagus.
+- One of my best options is adding some parmesan cheese and mozzarella over the asparagus.

 - You can add some red pepper chili flakes if you like eating spicier.

-- Fridge: The leftovers can be stored for up to three days in the refrigerator.
-When ready to eat, put the leftovers on a baking sheet and reheat them at 375°F until hot.
+- Fridge: The leftovers can be stored for up to 4 days in the refrigerator.
+When ready to eat, place the leftovers on a baking sheet and reheat them at 375°F until hot.

 This Oven Roasted Asparagus is a great side dish for almost any recipe.
 Here are our favorite dishes that pair perfectly with this asparagus: